SMTP Setup

 1. Enable Use a custom email provider

-3. Click Configure and enter the SMTP settings above
+3. Click Configure and enter the SMTP settings from the table above

 4. Bubble uses these credentials for all system emails and workflow email actions